- Become a Lawyer

 Program Details

-Active Alberta lawyers are given nine months from the day they became active to complete the course or certify eligibility for an exemption.
+Lawyers becoming active in Alberta are given nine months from the day they become active to complete the course or certify eligibility for an exemption.
 Your deadline will be displayed in your Lawyer Portal.

 This applies to all active statuses (e.g., part-time, pro bono, out of province, over 50 years) and practice areas, with the exception of lawyers who have the status of active – non-practising.